Film: The President's Analyst

 A satirical 1967 film starring James Coburn

-as the man recruited to be the eponymous individual; the stress of the job soon sends him on the run, with the knowledge gained from his sessions making him the target of every intelligence agency on the planet.
-Not to mention the most sinister entity of all: The Phone Company.
+as Dr. Sidney Schaefer, who is recruited to be the eponymous individual; the stress of the job soon sends him on the run, with the knowledge gained from his sessions making him the target of every intelligence agency on the planet.
+Not to mention the most sinister and feared entity of all: T.P.C.

 Contains examples of:

 - Action Film, Quiet Drama Scene: The movie is packed full of zaniness and ridiculous over-the-top satire, but it opens with a an emotional, painful monologue from Godfrey Cambridge about a childhood experience with racism.

 - Affably Evil: The Phone Company and most of the secret agents in the movie are actually quite friendly people.
 Ruthless, but friendly.

 - Chekhov's Gun: Once the final villain is revealed, go back and watch the movie again: Much of the seemingly random events that drive the plot will make perfect sense.

 - CIA Evil, FBI Good: Inverted.
 The names were changed because the FBI didn't like how they were portrayed in the film.

 - Creepy Monotone: Arlington Hewes , president of The Phone Company, speaks in a measured, friendly, even-tempered tone that stays disturbingly constant even as the situation starts getting tense.
 Turns out he's an animatronic robot.

 - Deadpan Snarker: The two FBR agents sent to kill our hero, one of whom is enormously bitter over the other being given a license to kill.